In

 UV index

-The average daily maximum UV index in October is 10.
-A UV Index of 8 to 10 symbolizes a very high threat to health from exposure to the Sun's UV radiation for the ordinary person.
+In October, the average daily maximum UV index is 10.
+A UV Index estimate of 8 to 10 represents a very high health hazard from exposure to the Sun's UV radiation for ordinary individuals.

-Note: An average UV index of 10 in October transforms into this advice:
+Note: A daily maximum UV index of 10 in October translates into the following instructions: